 You can also get the VIP collection, which give you some more pale greige neutrals, the best yellows, pinks, greens and blues and the best darks.

-See the colours on the left?
-Well you can’t see them all that well in the above photo, but mostly they are used for kids room colours or (as I tell my students) those yellows, on pillars in a parkade to signify caution– too screaming bright.
+Notice the colours on the left?
+Well, you can’t see them all that well in the above photo, but mostly they are used for kids room colours or (as I tell my students) those yellows, on pillars in a parkade to signify caution– too screaming bright.

 The ones on the right?
 Way too many pink beige colours and cold blue grays, so there are a few greens, yellows, purples including blues to choose from.